chirag0821/chirag0821/README.md

 ## I'm a Computer Engineering Student

-- 🔭 I’m currently working on a web development project!
+- 🔭 Currently working on a web development project!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 Currently learning everything 🤣
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to play mobile and pc games
+- ⚡ Fun fact: I love to play mobile and pc games😁

 ### Connect with me: